Azure/ResourceModules/modules/Microsoft.Network/dnsZones/A/readme.md

-# Private DNS Zone A record `[Microsoft.Network/dnsZones/A]`
+# Public DNS Zone A record `[Microsoft.Network/dnsZones/A]`

-This module deploys a Private DNS Zone A record.
+This module deploys a Public DNS Zone A record.

 ## Navigation